 Draco peered around the corner to watch the scene unfold.
 There were three blokes there- one holding Granger (as he suspected, no one else would care that much for books); another holding her bag, the contents spilling out carelessly as he was holding it sideways; and the third, probably the one speaking, seeing as he was in very close proximity to Granger, holding up a very battered looking book while slowly backing her up to the wall.

 “Give me my things and get your filthy self away from me!”
 Exclaimed Granger, looking as stubborn as ever,though being trapped between this thief and a wall.

 “You'll get it back as soon as we have your word for silence.”
 The boy said, drawing his wand.

 Seeing an opportunity, Draco stepped into the corridor and coldly said,” I do believe she asked you to not touch her and return her things, and after all she is a Prefect so I advise you to acknowledge her requests…”

 The boy turned around- ‘He’s a Ravenclaw’ Draco noted- and suddenly lost all his confidence; apparently he had heard the rumors about what Draco Malfoy could do to those who annoyed him.

 “I-I, err, sorry Mate, I was just-“

 “Leaving?
 Well you better get to it then, wouldn’t want to keep your fellow arses waiting, now would you?
 But before you do leave, mind giving Granger here back her possessions?
 And I’d take note to never pull something like that again.”
-Draco said menacingly.
+Draco said with a smirk.

 “Yes, I…of course...”
 The Ravenclaw dejectedly replied, handing back the book and stepping away, leading his mates to do the same.
 The bag, now empty, due to all of its contents dropping onto the floor, was thrown at her feet as they left, giving the remaining pair glares.